Lake O The Pines Fishing Guide: Bass, Crappie & Tips 2026

 Wildlife commonly observed:

-- Great blue herons stalking shallows
+• Great blue herons stalking shallows for small fish

-- Ospreys and bald eagles hunting fish
+• Ospreys and bald eagles hunting from above

-- Diving ducks indicating baitfish schools
+• Diving ducks and terns indicating baitfish schools below

-- White pelicans during migration
+• White pelicans during spring and fall migration periods

-- Alligators in marshy areas (exercise caution)
+• American alligators in marshy areas (exercise appropriate caution)

 Expert Tips from Local Anglers